 TL;DNR: From a purely creative perspective.
-I don’t care if you pirate my stuff, so long as it stays accredited and unaltered, and you personally recommend it to people who would like it.
+I don’t care if you pirate my work, so long as it stays accredited and unaltered, and you personally recommend it to people who would like it.
 On the other hand, I don’t want my distributors to get cheated, since they’re supporting my efforts, so I’d prefer you to pay them.
 I’m going to be doing this either way, even though it would be nice to do it in the black.
+Maybe down the line that perspective changes but these comics cost me more than they earn, so I guess I’ll take the free publicity and word-of-mouth recommendations to a friend.

 Reading this essay, “Why I Pirate,” this fellow’s making all the points I would.
 I’m not sure it gets around the defense of why you shouldn’t commit such an act, but the fact is, the broadcast TV structure has begun its descent into moot medium.
 Not allotting for online access is cutting out large chunks of the same demographic that actually buys advertisers’ products.